GOTO-OBS/goto-tile/README.md

 ## Requirements

 GOTO-tile requires several Python modules, which should be included during installation.
-Notably [Cartopy](https://scitools.org.uk/cartopy/docs/latest/installing.html#installing) has several requirements: you'll need Cython3, [Proj](https://proj4.org/install.html) and the C package [GEOS](https://trac.osgeo.org/geos/) installed too.

 It should not require any other GOTO-specific modules to be installed.